whylabs/whylogs-container/README.md

 ```

 If you run it directly then you'll need to make sure the env variables are in your shell environment since docker isn't there to load them for you anymore.

+## Writing dataset profiles

+The container can be configured to send data to WhyLabs or S3.
+There are some configuration options that only apply to one of those cases.

+When writing to S3, the `EMPTY_PROFILE_DATASET_IDS` can optionally include a list of dataset ids that you want to ensure the container always uploads data for,
+regardless of whether any data has been sent to the container for a given time period.
+We include various metadata as s3 metadata.

+- `whylogs-dataset-epoch-millis` - The dataset timestamp as a milli time.
+This is the time that the dataset profile was created, and it's assumed to be the time
+  that the oldest data it contains was created too.
+This will be the start of a time period (minute/hour/day), not the actual first time data is sent.
+- `whylogs-session-id` - A unique UUID generated when the profile is created.
+- `whylogs-dataset-id` - The dataset id that was specified either in the API or as part of the `EMPTY_PROFILE_DATASET_IDS` config.
+It's effectively a string for
+  you to tie back to a model or dataset that this data is a part of.
+- `whylogs-session-epoch-millis` - The milli time that the container was started.
+- `whylogs-segment-tags` - The tags used in this profile.

 ## Controlling the live REST service